SilvyPao04/SilvyPao04/README.md

-## 🌟 Code Adventures with Silvia 🌟
+## 🌟 Code Adventures with Silvia 🌟 Passionate about User Experience and Digital Solutions

-👋 Hello!
-I'm Silvia, dedicated to understanding and satisfying the needs of customers and users.
-I have transitioned into the world of web development and programming, where my passion for creating exceptional experiences has merged with my curiosity for technology.
-Currently, I'm learning HTML, CSS, JavaScript, SQL, and Python.
+With over 15 years of experience in the travel & leisure industry, I've developed a keen eye for detail, user-centered strategies, and project management.
+Recently, I've made an exciting transition into the world of web development, where my passion for creating exceptional experiences has merged with my curiosity for technology.

-💻 My coding experience includes HTML for structure, CSS for design, JavaScript for interactivity, and Python for programming logic.
-I'm committed to continuous learning and growth in this fascinating field.

 Welcome to my personal repository!
 Here, I share projects, code snippets, and experiments as I develop my skills in web development and programming.
+Currently, I'm learning HTML for structure, CSS for design, JavaScript for interactivity, and Python for programming logic.
 Feel free to explore, provide feedback, and join me on this exciting path.

+🚀 I’m passionate about learning and continuously growing my expertise to deliver meaningful, user-driven applications.
-✨ As I advance in my career, I aim to collaborate on innovative projects, design exceptional user experiences, and make a positive impact in the digital world.
+As I advance in my career, I aim to collaborate on innovative projects, design exceptional user experiences, and make a positive impact in the digital world.

 Ready to join this adventure?
-Let's challenge the tech world together and build an exciting future for all!
+Let's challenge the tech world together and build an exciting future for all! 🌎 💻

----
-### 🛠 Technical Skills

-- **Languages:** HTML, CSS, JavaScript, SQL, Python
-- **Testing:** Jest
-- **Tools:** Git, Visual Studio Code, GitHub
-- **Methodologies:** Agile, Scrum

 ---
  📫 **Let's Connect:**